Skip to main content

 Who fills it

-Individuals who already have an approved application or existing record use TM.30 to request a follow-up action described in the official instructions, as described in the Visa Extension Application guide, as described in the Non-Immigrant Visa B (Business/Work) guide.
+Individuals who already have an approved application or existing record use TM.30 to request a follow-up action described in the official instructions, as described in the Visa Extension Application guide.

 When used